-Officer, Suspect Injured After High Speed Chase In Dallas County
+Suspect Shot, Killed After High Speed Chase In Dallas County

 Both an officer and the suspect were taken to Presbyterian Hospital of Dallas.

-Mesquite Police said it all started when they got a call at 3:45 about a suspicious person off Town Center Drive.
+Mesquite Police said it all started when they got a call at 3:45 about a suspicious person off Towne Centre Drive.

 When police arrived, the suspect took off, leading to the chase.